 Editor’s Note: This is part three of a new Insider series on cruising.
 Here’s the first part on whether you should cruise and part two, on where to buy a cruise.
-As always, please any suggestions on topics or content I may have overlooked.
+As always, please send me any suggestions on topics or content I may have overlooked.

 So much can go wrong on a cruise, I hardly know where to begin.